Barzillai Lew: Bunker Hill

 At the opening of the American Revolution, Lew's skills and talents were called upon again, and on May 6, 1775, he enlisted in Captain John Ford's Company, 27th Regiment, Chelmsford, Massachusetts.
 As soldier, fifer and drummer, Lew fought at the Battle of Bunker Hill on June 17, 1775.
 In the military records, Lew is described as "cooper by trade, and quite dark-colored, a large man, six feet tall."
 Bunker Hill was one of the most important battles in the American Revolution; inexperienced colonial forces fought a highly trained army of British soldiers.
 Less well-known were the approximately three dozen African-American soldiers including Lew, Phillip AbbotKIA, Alexander Ames, Isaiah Bayoman, Cuff Blanchard, Titus Coburn, Grant Cooper, Caesar Dickenson, Charlestown Eaads, Alexander Eames, Asaba Grosvenor, Blaney Grusha, Jude Hall, Cuff Haynes, Cato Howe, Caesar Jahar, Pompy of Braintree, Salem Poor, Caesar Post, Job Potama, Robin of Sandowne, New Hampshire, Peter Salem, Seasor of York County, Sampson Talbot, Cato Tufts, and Cuff Whitemore, who also took part in the battle.

 During the bloodiest battle of the war, the British lost 226 troops, with another 828 wounded.
-The Colonists/Americans counted 140 dead, 301 wounded, and 30 captured.
+The colonists/Americans counted 140 dead, 301 wounded, and 30 captured.
 It was said that during the battle, Lew kept American morale high with his fife version of "There's Nothing Makes the British Run like 'Yankee Doodle Dandy.'"
 The powder horn used by Barzillai Lew in the Revolutionary War is now in collections of the DuSable Museum of African American History in Chicago, Illinois; it was donated by Gerard Lew, the great-great-grandson of Barzillai Lew and a co-founder of the DuSable Museum.

 Fort Ticonderoga and Burgoyne's surrender

-In 1777, on his return home to Chelmsford, Lew joined Captain Joseph Bradley Varnum's company of volunteers, Dracut, Massachusetts.
+In 1777, on his return home to Chelmsford, Lew joined Captain Joseph Bradley Varnum's company of volunteers at Dracut, Massachusetts.
 In September 1777, Varnum's militia was ordered to Fort Ticonderoga and the company marched to reinforce the Northern army.
-Joseph Bradley Varnum’s son John wrote in his Journal on November 1, 1777.
-"Jona Parkhurst came home from ye Army, brings word that all is well.
+Joseph Bradley Varnum's son John wrote in his journal on November 1, 1777: "Jona Parkhurst came home from ye Army, brings word that all is well.
 Zeal is selected for a fifer and fiddler for the grand appearance the day that Burgoyne's Famous Army is to be brought in.
 A Wonderful Show, a day that our hearts should be employed to speak & live to the praise of God."
 This 'wonderful show' was the surrender of British General John Burgoyne to American General Horatio Gates at Saratoga, after the Siege of Fort Ticonderoga (1777).
 During the American Revolution, African Americans from Massachusetts served as freemen or as slaves with their masters in many local militias.